HomeSpan/HomeSpan/docs/Tutorials.md

 Demonstrates how to create a Custom Partition Scheme for your sketch by adding a *partitions.csv* file to your sketch folder.
 Can be used to expand the size of the non-volatile-storage (NVS) partition, which may be needed when creating a HomeSpan device with many Accessories whose Characteristics you want to save in NVS

 ### [ExternalReference](../examples/Other%20Examples/ExternalReference)
 Demonstrates how to access Characteristics of Services from outside those Services, such as from within the main Arduino `loop()`.
-In this sketch we re-create the two LEDs in Example 5 with an added function in the main Arduino `loop()` that checks if both LEDs are on at the same time, and if so, they are automtically turned off.
+In this sketch we re-create the two LEDs in Example 5 with an added function in the main Arduino `loop()` that checks if both LEDs are on at the same time, and if so, they are automatically turned off.

 ---